-The schedule control supports both 12 and 24-hour time formats.
+The schedule control supports both 12-hour and 24-hour time formats.

 The schedule control’s view can be easily customized to display specific start and end hours.

-The quick appointment window lets your end user create an appointment with just a single click.
-The user is prompted for the appointment subject and uses the default duration of the selected cell.
+The quick appointment window lets your end users create an appointment with just a single click.
+Users are prompted for the appointment subject and use the default duration of the selected cell.

-The recurrence option plays a vital role within the schedule control as it enables appointments to be scheduled to repeat on a daily, weekly, monthly, or yearly basis.
+The recurrence option plays a vital role within the schedule control, enabling appointments to be repeated on a daily, weekly, monthly, or yearly basis.

 The appointment template can be customized to add any kind of text, image, or style.

 The current time can be indicated on the scheduler UI across the current date column.
-This allows the user to easily identify the current date and time on the schedule.
+This allows users to easily identify the current date and time on the schedule.
 In cases of multiple resources, multiple time indicators will be displayed.

 The schedule control has built-in localization support.

-This feature allows the user to group various resources at different levels.
-With this feature enabled, the user is able to add the same appointment for multiple resources simultaneously.
+This feature allows users to group various resources at different levels.
+With this feature enabled, users are able to add the same appointment for multiple resources simultaneously.

 Users can search appointments based on subject, description, start date, and end date.
 The resulting appointments can be obtained and displayed either in a grid or any internal processing.

-Print support has been added to the schedule control with two available options: print the complete schedule or print specific appointments.
+Print support provides two options: print the complete schedule along with its background color or print specific appointments.

-ICS files generated from any calendars like Outlook, Google, and so on, can be easily imported into the schedule control.
+ICS files generated from any calendar like Outlook, Google, and others can be easily imported into the schedule control.

-The height and width of cells within the schedule control can now be customized.
+The height and width of the cells within the schedule control can now be customized.

 The schedule control supports limiting date ranges.
 MinDate and MaxDate will define the date range available to the schedule.
 No navigation will be allowed outside of that range.

-The isResponsive property allows the schedule control to render based upon screen size.
+The isResponsive property allows the schedule to render based on screen size.
 There is a layout for each of the basic screen sizes: phone, tablet, and desktop.

-The priority feature allows the user to prioritize appointments with default values and individual icons or images.
+The priority feature allows users to prioritize appointments with default values and individual icons or images.
 Users can also customize the priority values and icons using a template or from a data source.

 Appointments can be deleted inline.
-Upon hover, a button will appear and clicking the “X” button on the appointment will delete it.
+When hovering over an appointment, a button will appear, and clicking the “X” button on the appointment will delete it.

 The agenda view displays the list of appointments in a grid-like view, categorized based on the dates and resource levels.
-Edit and delete options have also been included, which show up when the mouse hovers over the events.
-By default, 7 days are displayed in agenda view and the number of days to be displayed in it can also be customized.
+Edit and delete options have also been included, which show up when the mouse hovers across the events.
+By default, seven days are displayed in agenda view and the number of days to be displayed in it can also be customized.

 This feature allows the scheduler to modify the first day of the week and workweek.
-In the week and workweek view, the next consecutive seven/five days from the specified start day will be displayed on the scheduler, respectively.
+In the week and workweek view, the next consecutive seven or five days from the specified start day will be displayed on the scheduler.

-This feature allows the user to customize the display of workweek view with the set of user-defined days collection.
-For example, it is possible to display the workweek view starting from Tuesday and display up to Saturday.
+This feature allows users to customize the display of the workweek view with a user-defined days collection.
+For example, it is possible to display the workweek view starting Tuesday and display up to Saturday.

-The appointment ID can be any kind of data type, like integer, string, and guid type.
-Internally, we have generated the guid for each scheduler appointment, so as to perform CRUD operations successfully.
+The appointment ID can be any data type like integer, string, and GUID type.
+Internally, the GUID for each scheduler appointment is generated to perform CRUD operations successfully.

-Timeslots in the scheduler can now be blocked, so that restrictions can be set on those timeslots and also on the appointments that lie in that blocked range.
-Those blocked appointments will be made read-only and the CRUD operations on it will be prevented.
+Time slots in schedules can be blocked so that restrictions can be set on those time slots and also on appointments that lie in that blocked range.
+Blocked appointments will be made read-only and CRUD operations on them will be prevented.

-Weekend days can be hidden from the scheduler, allowing it to display only the working days on all the views.
+Weekend days can be hidden from the schedule to display only the working days on all views.

-With this feature enabled, the user can create/edit appointments inline through a single click made either on the scheduler cells or on the existing appointment’s subject.
-Pressing the enter key after the new subject text is typed into the inline-created text box will save/update the appointment appropriately.
+With this feature enabled, users can create and edit appointments inline through a single click on the schedule cells or on the existing appointment’s subject.
+Pressing Enter after the new subject text is typed in the inline text box will update and save the appointment appropriately.